Cruise Advice For the Best Palermo Port Experience

 It’s a good idea to keep your ship’s emergency contact number handy, either saved in your phone or written down.
 This way, you’ll always have it available if needed.

-If you only have one day in Palermo, you can still see the highlights without rushing.
+If you only have one day in the city, you can still see the highlights without rushing.
 Because of this, the itinerary focuses on the historic center, which sits within easy walking distance of the port.
 As a result, you can explore at your own pace while covering the must-see spots.

 Morning